Jqmfg/Jqmfg.github.io/index.md

 * Ultra Street Figher II: The Final Challengers

 ### PS4
-* ArcaniA: The Complete Tale
+* ArcaniA: The Complete Tale (6/10 bad intro, but the concept was there)
 * Batman: Arkham Knight
 * Battle Worlds Kronos
 * Deponia